Learning how to run may sound pretty simple and with the help of our experienced, qualified Coaches — it is!

-Means timing a set distance.
-We do Benchmark's once per month.
-Usually done @ 100%, but can also be done @ 60 or 80% to measure easy or medium pace.
+Timing a set distance to track your progress.
+We do Benchmarks once per month.
+Usually done @ 100% but can also be done @ 60 or 80% to measure easy or medium pace.

 Run at 60% = lots of talking.

 The ability to attain and maintain proper alignments of proximal body parts during movement, in order to heighten the efficiency of distal body parts.
 In short –